Dinel13/thesis-ac/README.md

-# thesis-ac
+# Thesis-ac

-My becholor thesis in [Hasanuddin University](https://unhas.ac.id/v2/) as informatics engineer.
+My bachelor thesis in [Hasanuddin University](https://unhas.ac.id/v2/) as an informatics engineer.
 <br>

 ## Table of contents